-If you like to write, have a curious nature, and would like to work in an exciting, fast-paced field, then a career in Journalism/Communication could be for you.
-Prepare for a career in print or broadcast journalism public relations, or corporate communication.
-If you have initiative, resourcefulness, and possess good communication skills, you have the qualities essential for a successful career in Journalism/Communication.
+If you like to write, have a curious nature, and want to work in a fast-paced field, the Journalism and Communication program is for you.
+This program will prepare you for a career in print or broadcast journalism, public relations, or corporate communications.

 Why Choose NECC?

 By earning an Associate in Arts Degree in Liberal Arts: Journalism/Communication Option at NECC, you’ll save thousands of dollars on the cost of your bachelor’s degree.
 You can choose from journalism and communication concentrations and learn what it’s like to work in the communications field.
 In this program you can:

 - Gain a solid foundation in writing for various purposes and audiences

 - Write for the NECC’s bi-weekly newspaper, the Observer, or Parnassus, the campus literary arts magazine

 - Develop your professional skills through networking and mentoring opportunities with alumni and specialists in the field

 Upon completion of the Journalism/Communication program, you will be prepared to transfer to complete your bachelor’s degree and pursue many career paths.
 You can:

 - Take advantage of MassTransfer Pathways and other transfer agreements to earn your bachelor’s degree in a Journalism/Communication field, while saving thousands of dollars on the cost of your degree